liviambrasil/api-my-wallet/README.md

 2. Clone the front-end repository at https://github.com/liviambrasil/my-wallet-front-end
 3. Follow instructions to run front-end at https://github.com/liviambrasil/my-back-front-end
 4. Create a Database using the ``dump.sql`` file inside the ``database`` folder by following these steps:
     - 4.1 Open your terminal. **Important: the terminal must be opened in the same path as the ``dump.sql`` file is located.**
     - 4.2 Access PostgreSQL using the command ``sudo su postgres`` and enter your password when prompted.
     - 4.3 Next, type ``psql postgres`` and hit enter.

-    - 4.4 Create a table by typing ``CREATE DATABASE mywallet;`` and hitting enter.
+    - 4.4 Create a database by typing ``CREATE DATABASE mywallet;`` and hitting enter.
     - 4.5 Type ``\q`` and hit enter.
     - 4.6 Finally, type ```psql mywallet < dump.sql``` and hit enter.
 Your database should be ready after this step.
+5. Set the environment variables by following these steps:
+    - 5.1 Create a ``.env`` file in the folder root
+    - 5.2 Copy the content of the ``.env.example`` into it
+    - 5.3 Set the ``DATABASE_URL`` in this format: "postgres://usuario:senha@host:porta/mywallet"
+    - 5.4 Set the ``PORT`` for 4000

-5. In your terminal, go back to the root folder and install the dependencies
+6. In your terminal, go back to the root folder and install the dependencies
 ```bash
 npm i
 ```
-6. Also in the root folder, run the back-end with
+7. Also in the root folder, run the back-end with
 ```bash
 npm start
 ```
-7. Your server should be running now.
+8. Your server should be running now.
-8. You can optionally test the project running
+9. After that, you can optionally test the project following these steps:
+    - 9.1 Open your terminal.
+    - 9.2 Access PostgreSQL using the command ``sudo su postgres`` and enter your password when prompted.
+    - 9.3 Next, type ``psql postgres`` and hit enter.
+    - 9.4 Create a test database by typing ``CREATE DATABASE mywallet_test TEMPLATE mywallet;`` and hitting enter.
+Your database test should be ready after this step.
+    - 9.5 Set the enviroment variable following the step 5 again, with the following changes:
+    - 9.5.1 The file must be called ``.env.test``
+    - 9.5.2 The ``DATABASE_URL`` must be in this format: "postgres://usuario:senha@host:porta/mywallet_test"

+10. In your terminal, go to the root folder and run the tests with:
 ```bash
 npm run test
 ```